rzetterberg/alven/README.md

 **You can either try out the project, or
 [watch me trying out the project.](https://www.youtube.com/watch?v=elRITuZgL7c)**

+Note that the video skips setting up the development environment, since it's already setup for me.

 ## Quick technical overview

 `Alven` is written to be compiled with `GHC 7.8.*` using the